-For years of assessment that ended after 31 March 2012, see 2.2.1 for tax rate.
+For years of assessment that ended after 31 March 2012, see Table 2.2.1 on page 8 for tax rate.

-2.2.8 Tax holiday companies
+2.2.7 Tax holiday companies

-These are qualifying companies that enjoy 'tax holiday status' in terms of section 37H of the Act.
+These are qualifying companies that enjoy 'tax holiday status' in terms of section 37H of the Income Tax Act, Act 58 of 1962.
 Companies could only qualify under this section in terms of approved qualifying projects applied for up until 30 September 1999.

-Table 2.2.8.1 Tax holiday companies
+Table 2.2.7.1 Tax holiday companies

-Year of assessment that ended during the period Rate of normal tax on taxable income (Per cent) During the tax holiday status 0
+Year of assessment ending during the period Rate of normal tax on taxable income (Per cent) During the tax holiday status 0